Russia says ‘Nyet’ to any more visits from hundreds of members of Congress - NewsBreak

 Russia says ‘Nyet’ to any more visits from hundreds of members of Congress

-President of Russia and Commander-in-Chief of the Armed Forces Vladimir Putin makes a speech in Red Square during a Victory Day military parade marking the 75th anniversary of the victory in World War II, on June 24, 2020 in Moscow, Russia.
-The 75th-anniversary marks the end of the Great Patriotic War when the Nazi's capitulated to the then Soviet Union.
-(Photo by Sergey Guneev - Host Photo Agency via Getty Images )
+Sen. Dan Sullivan (R-AK) speaks during a hearing of the Senate Commerce, Science, and Transportation Committee in the Russell Senate Office Building on January 26, 2021 in Washington, DC.
+(Photo by Tom Williams-Pool/Getty Images)

-WASHINGTON — Hundreds of members of Congress are permanently banned from visiting Russia , in retaliation for passing economic sanctions on the country after it invaded Ukraine in late February.
+WASHINGTON — Hundreds of members of Congress, including Alaska Republican U.S. Sen. Dan Sullivan, are permanently banned from visiting Russia , in retaliation for passing economic sanctions on the country after it invaded Ukraine in late February.

 The list includes nearly 1,000 Americans, including President Joe Biden and Vice President Kamala Harris, along with celebrities such as actor Morgan Freeman, executives such as Microsoft President Brad Smith and government leaders such as Transportation Secretary Pete Buttigieg.